Disability Tax Credit Eligible Conditions Information

 November 3, 2013 by dccinc

 Now that you have an idea what a Disability Tax Credit (DTC) is, it would be prudent to determine whether you or your loved ones meet the Disability Tax Credit eligibility requirements.
-Trying to familiarize yourself with the DTC while at the same time dealing with your own, or a loved one’s, new or chronic ailment and all that entails (doctor visits, lost work, physical therapy and the like) can be a daunting task.
+Trying to familiarize yourself with the DTC while at the same time dealing with your own, or a loved one’s, new or chronic ailment and all that entails (doctor visits, lost work, physical therapy, and the like) can be a daunting task.
 For some, the research involved alone is one too many things to contemplate.
-Because we understand the physical and emotional hardships many disabled Canadians are dealing with on a daily basis, we’ll try and present the information you need to know here, in as clear and concise a manner possible.
+Because we understand the physical and emotional hardships many disabled Canadians are dealing with daily, we’ll try and present the information you need to know here, in as clear and concise a manner as possible.

 Our goal at Disability Credit Canada is to educate Canadians about the different kinds of disabilities and to better understand the Disability Tax Credit.

-A lot of us are still unsure about what qualifies as a disability due to lack of available information.
-Here, we are able to reach out to you to help increase awareness on various kinds of disabilities and how you may qualify to receive benefits for which.
+A lot of us are still unsure about what qualifies as a disability due to a lack of available information.
+Here, we can reach out to you to help increase awareness of various kinds of disabilities and how you may qualify to receive benefits.

 Comprehensive Disability Tax Credit Guide